The “Spiritual” Approach to Wellness

 How does it work?

-In other words, engaging in spiritual activity “exercises your brain” in ways that lead to a healthier life.
+In other words, engaging in purposeful activity “exercises your brain” in ways that lead to a healthier life.

 Brain scan graphics courtesy of Dr. Andrew Newberg and Dr. Lisa Miller

-The benefits of spiritual activity by the numbers
+The benefits of purposeful activity by the numbers

-Regular spiritual activity is proven to act as a “shield” against some of humanity’s biggest mental and physical health issues.
-People who engage in regular spiritual activity are:
+Regular purposeful activity is proven to act as a “shield” against some of humanity’s biggest mental and physical health issues.
+People who engage in regular purposeful activity are:

 80% less likely to experience Substance Dependence or Abuse